augustss/MicroHs/README.md

 The compiler can compile itself.

+## Compiling MicroHs
+There are three different ways to compile MicroHs
+* Using GHC with standard `Prelude` and libraries. `Makefile` target `bin/mhs`
+* Using GHC, but with `Prelude` and libraries from MicroHs. `Makefile` target `bin/bootmhs`
+* Using mhs, with the supplied `comb/mhs.comb`. `Makefile` target `comb/mhs-new.comb` These differenty ways need slightly different imports etc.  To accomodate this each source file is preprocessed for the first two targets.
+When compiling with GHC and standard libraries the strings `--X` and `--W` are removed from the source file.
+When compiling with GHC and MicroHs libraries the strings `--Y` and `--W` are removed from the source file.
+This way anything special needed with GHC is just treated as comments by mhs.

 ## Language
 The language is a subset of Haskell.
 There is only simple Hindley-Milner polymorphism, no type classes (yet).